mrkkrp/dot-emacs/README.md

 most efficient thing you can do and on most keyboards you can easily reach the keys.

-Next, Emacs allows us to define some custom key bindings that start with
+Next, Emacs allows us to define some custom key bindings: <kbd>C-c</kbd>
-<kbd>C-c</kbd> prefix.
+prefix followed by a single key.
 I've assigned some commands this way.
-The bad thing
-about these shortcuts is that you have to start them with a chord
+The bad thing about these shortcuts is that you have to start them with a chord
 <kbd>C-c</kbd>, while it's way better than <kbd>C-c C-o C-l</kbd> (such
 shortcuts shouldn't be used at all!), I don't like to press several keys simultaneously (unless such a combination is self-sufficient, like